romainsacchi/carculator/docs/modeling.rst

 for battery and fuel cell electric vehicles (BEV, FCEV), for battery charging and the production of hydrogen via electrolysis, respectively.

 Knowing the production year of the vehicle, considered to be its first year of use, as well as its annual mileage, the number of years of use is calculated.
-Hence, the electricity mix used is the kilometer-distributed mix over the years of use of the vehicle.
+Hence, **the electricity mix used is the kilometer-distributed mix over the years of use of the vehicle**.

-If the annual mileage of the vehicle is evenly distributed throughout its lifetime, the electricity mix used therefore equals the average of the national mixes comprised between Year 0 and Year 0 + the number of years of use.
+If the annual mileage of the vehicle is evenly distributed throughout its lifetime, the electricity mix used therefore equals the average of the year-by-year national mixes comprised between Year 0 and Year 0 + the number of years of use.

 Background inventory